-Figure 3-5.
-Setup Connection (PPPoE) window
+Figure 3-6.
+Setup - Configure Connection 1 for PPPoE

-To configure a PPPoE connection, perform the steps listed below.
-Some settings may not be required to be changed now but can be changed later if you choose.
+To configure Connection 1 for PPPoE, follow the steps listed below.
+Some of the settings do not need to be changed the first time the device is set up, but can be changed later if you choose.